 This process is highly technical and will require someone to create one or more automated scripts (using whatever programming language you prefer).

-The first step is to create an employee file and positions file (where appropriate).
-For more information about the file format, see:
+The first step is to create an employee file and positions file (where appropriate) that includes every Active employee.
+For more information about the file formats, see:

 - For employee file format - see XML File Format (Employees)